-Para-taekwondo World Championships: Amy Truesdale retains world title
+Para-taekwondo World Championships: Amy Truesdale reclaims world title

 "Obviously I have to keep working hard, but gold in Tokyo is absolutely my aim for three years time."

-Earlier, her team-mate Leif Thobroe impressively won through to the quarter-finals before losing 22-14 to world number three Mehmet Sami Sarac of Turkey.
+Earlier, her team-mate Leif Thobroe, of Wales, impressively won through to the quarter-finals before losing 22-14 to world number three Mehmet Sami Sarac of Turkey.